0kd/HAP/README.md

 ## assign_haplo.py

-assign "10X blocks to each allele"
+assign "10X blocks" to each allele